AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 Additionally, the following users can delete comments or replies made by other users:

-* The `proof` Moderator
+* The proof Moderator
 * Users with Supervisor profile permissions

-After a comment is deleted, the system logs an entry in the `proof` activity section, showing that the comment was deleted.
+After a comment is deleted, the system logs an&nbsp;entry in the proof activity section, showing that the comment was deleted.

 To delete a comment or reply:

 <ol>
- <li value="1">Open the <span>proof</span> containing the comment or reply that you want to delete.</li>
+ <li value="1">Open the proof containing the comment or reply that you want to delete.</li>
  <li value="2">(Conditional) If the comments area is not open, click&nbsp;<span class="bold">View comments</span>&nbsp;in the upper-right corner.</li>
  <li value="3"> <p>Select the comment or reply, then click the <span class="bold">More</span> (three dots) icon.<br></p> <p> <img src="assets/phq-viewer-comment-edit.png" alt="phq_viewer_comment_edit.png"> </p> </li>
  <li value="4">Click <span class="bold">Delete</span> ><span class="bold"> Yes, delete it</span>.</li>